eamonnk/appinfra/Modules/M05-Compliance and Security/L04-Module Review Questions/01-Compliance and Security review questions.md

 ( ) Azure Machine Learning

 [explanation]
 Azure Policy is the correct answer.

 All other answers are incorrect.

-Azure Policy is a service in Azure that you use to create, assign, and, manage policies.
-These policies enforce different rules and effects over your resources, which ensures they stay compliant with your corporate standards and service-level agreements (SLAs).
-A policy definition expresses what to evaluate and what action to take.
-For example, you could prevent VMs from deploying if they are exposed to a public IP address.
-You also could prevent a particular hard disk from being used when deploying VMs to control costs.

-Initiative definitions simplify the process of managing and assigning policy definitions by grouping a set of policies as one single item.
-For example, you could create an initiative named Enable Monitoring in Azure Security Center, with a goal to monitor all the available security recommendations in your Azure Security Center.
-Under this initiative, you would have the following policy definitions:
+Azure Policy is an Azure service you can use to create, assign, and, manage policies.
+These policies enforce rules that you specify for your resources.
+An Azure Policy definition expresses what resources to evaluate and what action to take.
+Initiative definitions simplify the process of managing and assigning policy definitions by grouping sets of policies into a single item.
+For example, you could create an initiative to monitor unencrypted SQL databases.

-- Monitor unencrypted SQL Database in Security Center.
-This policy definition is for monitoring unencrypted SQL databases and servers.
-- Monitor OS vulnerabilities in Security Center.
-This policy definition is for monitoring servers that do not satisfy the configured baseline.
-- Monitor missing Endpoint Protection in Security Center.
-This policy definition is for monitoring servers without an installed endpoint protection agent.

 [explanation]

 ---
 ##Multiple choice##

 <<display_name:Review Question 10; weight:1; max_attempts:2; rerandomize:never; showanswer:finished; show_reset_button:false>>

->>Which facility from the below list, allows you to prevent accidental deletion of resources in Azure?<<
+>>Which facility from the below list, allows you to prevent the accidental deletion of resources in Azure?<<

 ( ) Key Vault
 ( ) Azure virtual machines